e-avaalos/cahn-hilliard-2D-spectral/README.md

 \tau_v v_t = -\Delta \big( \epsilon_v^2 \Delta v + (1-v)(1+v)v - b_1 u + b_2 uv \big) - \sigma (v - \overline{v})   \tag{4}
 $$

 The provided code uses a semi-implicit discretization to compute a spectral solution of Eqs.
 (3) and (4).
 It also computes the free energy in Eq.
 (1), displaying the separate terms in the expression in the same plot.
-Additionally, it plots the integrand in Eq.
-(1) to show the energy excess at the interfaces of the particle.

 ![Figure showing results](images/ilustraCH2Duv.png)